AnyFetch/developers.anyfetch.com/guides/tutorials/oauth.md

 * **return_to** the URL where the initial application required to be sent back once the OAuth flow complete.
 This is mostly used for providers, and can safely be ignored for OAuth applications.

 ### Exchange code for access_token
-You now need to send a HTTP POST request to `https://manager.anyfetch.com/oauth/access_token`, with the following parameters:
+You should send a HTTP POST request to `https://manager.anyfetch.com/oauth/access_token`, with the following parameters:

 * **client_id**: your `app_id`, created on the first section
 * **client_secret**: your `app_secret`, created on the first section